-\textbf{Diffusion-based smoothing} $\mathcal{S}_D(\mathbf{V},\mathbf{A},K,\eta)$ represents a method that employs diffusion equation to effectively diffuse information among nodes within a graph.
-It describes how data or attributes propagate from one node to its neighboring nodes over time, thereby achieving binary value smoothing.
-The smoothing process is first initialized with the original map matrix as the initial conditions, where each binary value serves as the starting "heat" at its respective node.
-Subsequently, the new value for each node is iteratively calculated based on the chosen diffusion equation and the binary values of its neighbors, considering the graph's connectivity and the diffusion process as $\textbf{v}_i^{(k+1)} = \textbf{v}_i^{(k)}+ \eta \bar{\textbf{v}}_i^{(k)}$, where $\bar{\textbf{v}}_i^{(k)}=\sum_{j\in \mathcal{N}(v_i)} \textbf{v}_j^{(k)}$ and a diffusion rate $\eta$ is applied to determine how much the binary value diffuses from one node to another.
+\textbf{Bilateral smoothing} $\mathcal{S}_B(\mathbf{V}, \mathbf{A}; \sigma_{\text{spa}}, \sigma_{\text{int}})$ smooths a binary matrix $\mathbf{V}$ by integrating information from nearby nodes, considering both spatial proximity and intensity similarity.
+Spatial proximity $d_{\text{spa}}(i,j)$ is measured using shortest path distances, while intensity similarity $d_{\text{int}}(i,j)$ is determined by evaluating the similarity in binary values between two nodes, typically quantified using metrics like the Hamming distance.
+The bilateral filter weight $w(i,j)$ is then computed by: where $\sigma_{\text{spa}}^2$ and $\sigma_{\text{int}}^2$ control the smoothing effects for spatial and intensity components, respectively.
+The smoothed value for node $v_i$ is computed as a weighted average of its $k$-hope neighbor nodes: \textbf{Diffusion-based smoothing} $\mathcal{S}_D(\mathbf{V},\mathbf{A};K,\eta)$ employs the diffusion equation to propagate information among nodes within a graph, effectively smoothing binary values.
+The process starts with the original matrix $\mathbf{V}$ as the initial condition, where each binary value serves as the initial "heat" at its respective node.
+The new value for each node is then iteratively updated based on the diffusion equation and the binary values of its neighbors as $\textbf{v}_i^{(k+1)} = \textbf{v}_i^{(k)}+ \eta \bar{\textbf{v}}_i^{(k)}$, where $\bar{\textbf{v}}_i^{(k)}=\sum_{j\in \mathcal{N}(v_i)} \textbf{v}_j^{(k)}$ is the average value of neighboring nodes, and $\eta$ is the diffusion rate applied to determine how much the binary value diffuses from one node to another.

-It is worth noting that in the last step of all smoothing approaches, a masking step is applied to preserve the initial '1' values while ensuring that the other smoothed values remain unchanged.

-Figure \ref{fig:img_smooth} illustrates an example of the efficacy of the smoothing approaches.
-We take a specific graph, such as a grid graph, and randomly establish a delta function, centered on specific vertices within this graph, resulting in the creation of a binary matrix.
+\mb{Appendix \ref{ap_algorithms} provides a comprehensive overview of smoothing approaches, including detailed algorithms and a comparative analysis of each method.} Figure \ref{fig:img_smooth} illustrates an example of the efficacy of the smoothing approaches.
+As a simple example, we take a grid graph, and randomly establish a delta function, centered on specific vertices, resulting in the creation of a binary matrix.
 Subsequently, we employ a variety of smoothing techniques on this binary matrix.
 Given the uniform neighborhood structure of the grid, the resulting output exhibits a Gaussian-like distribution, which its center aligned to the initial vertex.
 However, the varied values in the smoothed matrix are indicative of the distinct strategies employed in the smoothing process.